miyuki-starmiya/javascript/react/README.md

 ## Composition

-if you want to send JSX to child component from parent one, you can set {props.children}
+if you want to send JSX or Components to child component from parent one, you can set {props.children}

 ```js
 function Children(props) {